Key takeaways:

 Psychologists

 You can search the Pain Reprocessing Therapy Institute’s provider directory to find a certified practitioner near you.
 You can also search Google for a qualified practitioner.
-Keep in mind it may be difficult to find a pain reprocessing therapist near you because the treatment is so new.
+Keep in mind it may be difficult to find a pain reprocessing therapist near you because the treatment is relatively new.

 The bottom line

-Pain reprocessing therapy (PRT) is designed to help people with chronic pain that happens when pain signals get mistakenly generated by the brain.
-PRT therapists work with you to help you respond with less fear and avoidance to your pain.
+Pain reprocessing therapy (PRT) is designed to help people with chronic pain that happens when faulty pain signals are created by the brain.
+PRT therapists work with you to understand the nature of your pain and its true source.
+This may help to lessen your pain and help you to respond with less fear and avoidance to your pain.

 Ashar, Y. K., et al. (2021).
 Effect of pain reprocessing therapy vs placebo and usual care for patients with chronic back pain.
 JAMA Psychiatry.